 AI tools, he suggested, could automate reconciliation of externally acquired image data, such as identifying a patient’s medical record number, creating an order with local accession number and study instance unique identifier, correlating and renaming the exam type, technique, and procedure, and cleaning up or purging unnecessary metadata.

 Image sharing and interoperability across healthcare enterprises

-Some things are classic and have been around since the early days of computers with respect to form and functionality, and Dr. Krupinski believes that the computer mouse is one of these.
-“Radiologists are used to using the mouse, whether simple or complex in design.
-It is inexpensive and a very ergonomic tool, making interacting with computers possibly better than with some more high tech devices.
-I predict that the mouse will be here, perhaps forever, because it might be the best tool for computer interaction,” she said.
-“But it’s a habit for me,’ she conceded; new generations of radiologists may have a different opinion because they grew up from childhood interacting with other devices like smartphones and tablets using swiping and tapping commands, for example.
+Some things are classic – with form and functionality a legacy from early computers, e.g. the computer mouse, Krupinski believes.
+‘Radiologists are used to the mouse, whether simple or complex in design.
+It’s inexpensive and a very ergonomic tool, making interaction with computers possibly better than with more high-tech devices.
+The mouse will be here perhaps forever.
+But it’s a habit for me,’ she conceded; new generations of radiologists have grown up interacting with smartphones and tablets, using swiping and tapping commands.

 As always, manufacturers will spearhead changes, based on demand and competitive factors, she said.
 ‘Either smartphones and tablet devices will need to evolve to become practical for routine daily image interpretation, or workstation interfaces will become more like smartphones and tablets.’
 Without financial motivation, she added, this won’t happen soon.